Best 20″ Boys’ Bikes for 5-to-9-Year-Olds

-The Fluid is a full-suspension 20-inch mountain bike from leading MTB brand Norco.
-It’s a great way to introduce young boys to the benefits of full suspension in parks or on downhills.
-The lightweight aluminum frame is kitted out with huge Kenda Slant 6 20 x 2.6″ tires that absorb much of the trail noise and provide plenty of grip in varied conditions.
+The Cujo is a rigid 20-inch mountain bike from the leading brand Cannondale.
+It’s a great way to introduce young boys to the trails.
+The lightweight SmartForm C3 aluminum frame is kitted out with huge Kenda Slant 6 20 x 2.6″ tires that absorb much of the trail noise and provide plenty of grip in varied conditions.

-At the price, you’d expect quality and you won’t be disappointed.
-A top-range 10-speed Shimano Deore drivetrain is complemented by Tektro hydraulic disc brakes on Alex DP17 rims with Maxxis MaxxDaddy 2 inch tires.
+At this price, you’d expect quality and you won’t be disappointed.
+A top-range 10-speed SRAM X5 drivetrain is complemented by Promax hydraulic disc brakes.
 That’s a lot of bike for a little kid, hopefully, they deserve it!

 Mongoose – Argus

 Mongoose has long been a leader in BMX and MTB bikes and now they’re breaking into the popular fat bike scene.
 This new boy 20-inch fat tire bike is perfect for cycling on any terrain, from snow to sand.

 The Argus features a steel frame with a 7-speed Shimano Tourney gearset and mechanical disc brakes.
 You don’t get any suspension but the fat 4-inch tires will provide more than enough padding on bumpy trails.
 The Fat Bike scene is getting more popular every day because it’s a great way to explore the new territory where normal MTB bikes can’t go – get involved!

 20 x 4″ / 7-Speed Shimano Tourney

 Recommended height range: 4′ – 5′ (6 years and up)